Zishrodrigues/real-time-web/week-2/README.md

 $ npm run start
 ```
 If you get the message ```app listening in port 3007 ``` the server started successfully on localhost:3007.

-### Sources
-I used [the sockets.io chat tutorial](https://socket.io/get-started/chat/) as a guide for my project and in understanding how sockets.io work.

 ### License